nhsx/open-source-policy/open-source-policy.md

 The [Central Digital and Data Office](https://www.gov.uk/government/organisations/central-digital-and-data-office) suggests the following timelines for dealing with vulnerabilities:

-* If discovered as part of a development and test cycle, or reported through a private vulnerability disclosure process, the risk of attack is low: deal with the vulnerability as a normal bugfix cycle, and release details after the code is committed.
+* If discovered as part of a development and test cycle, or reported through a private vulnerability disclosure process, the risk of attack is low: deal with the vulnerability as a normal bugfix cycle, and release details after the code is committed

 * If publicly disclosed, consider whether you need to make an emergency fix.
-Review the vulnerable parts of the system to check for inconsistencies to determine whether the vulnerability has been exploited.
+Review the vulnerable parts of the system to check for inconsistencies to determine whether the vulnerability has been exploited

 * If you’re given private information about a vulnerability that affects others, it might be appropriate to make the fix privately, deploy from a private repository and merge back into the public one when safe to do so.
-This will avoid putting other teams or systems at risk by leaking the information before it is made public.
+This will avoid putting other teams or systems at risk by leaking the information before it is made public

 ### History

 There are four steps to ensuring that your project’s version and commit history is suitable for open publication:

-* **Project history should be thoroughly reviewed.**
+* **Project history should be thoroughly reviewed**

 * **Valid keys and credentials must not be published.** If they were previously included in a project at any stage then they will be present in the project’s history.
 All keys and credentials should be rotated or renewed so that those being published are no longer valid.
-This needs to be documented clearly.
+This needs to be documented clearly

 * When required, a project’s team may either remove or improve some commits, or [squash](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) all previous commits into one.
-This may be important for quality control, but erases valuable development documentation.
+This may be important for quality control, but erases valuable development documentation

 * When absolutely necessary a project may move the latest secure version of the code to a new repository.
-This is time consuming, loses development value, and can create competing versions of the code without required documentation, but may be required under extreme circumstances.
+This is time consuming, loses development value, and can create competing versions of the code without required documentation, but may be required under extreme circumstances

 ### Maintenance